 ↑ There it is in 1923, a month later, when the tracks were nearly finished. ↑

 ↑ 80 Spadina Avenue on the left. ↑

 ↑ 80 Spadina can barely be seen back there but I had to include this photo taken a few years later, for the cars and the trees!
 The white buildings on the right are still there, as seen in this shot taken last year.
 They had built the northbound and southbound tracks on the same side (easternmost) of the boulevard. ↑

 ↑ That’s it on the right, in 1928. ↑

-I have one more post coming about the awesome Contact Photography Festival, and then that will be it until it happens again next year!
+I have really enjoyed the Contact Photography Festival, and look forward to it happening again next year!

 Thank you for reading. xo loulou